lmorabit/lofar-vlbi/README.md

 ___Notes:___ The pipeline solves for TEC, which is a frequency dependent effect.
 You need to process an absolute minimum of 10 MHz of bandwidth (30 subbands is safe) for the pipeline to run.

+Before you run anything, please make sure you are using the ___new___ branch of the long_baseline_pipeline.
+The configuration file example (pipeline.cfg) is set up for use on CEP3, and will need to be adjusted to your own computing resources.
+In particular, the _recipe_directories_ line will have to be updated to point to where you have prefactor and the long_baseline_pipeline cloned on your system.

 1. Run LB-Delay-Calibrator.parset

 Please update the necessary parameters in the "Please update these parameters" section of the parset.